RedisJSON/RedisJSON/docs/indexing_JSON.md

 ## Current indexing limitations

-### JSON arrays can only be indexed in a TAG fields.
+### JSON arrays can only be indexed in TAG identifiers.

-It is only possible to index an array of strings or booleans in a TAG field.
+It is only possible to index an array of strings or booleans in a TAG identifier.
 Other types (numeric, geo, null) are not supported.

 ### It is not possible to index JSON objects.